 6. Medical certificate (clean bill of health) establishing that there are no contraindications for the candidate to start education in a chosen programme.

 7. A copy of a passport (the page with a photograph and a number), visa or temporary residence card or other document qualifying the candidate for staying within the territory of the Republic of Poland.

 8. One current ID card-style 35×45 mm photograph.

-Application documents should be uploaded in the Online Registration System and submitted to the International Students Office (in Polish: Biuro ds.
+Application documents should be submitted to the International Students Office (in Polish: Biuro ds.
 Obługi Studiów i Studentów Zagranicznych) residing at the following address:

 UMCS International Students Office

 tel.: +48 (81) 537 51 00

 plac M. Curie-Skłodowskiej 5 (wejście jak do Księgarni Uniwersyteckiej)